“If children feel safe, they

 Outcome 1: Identity

 Where we come to see ourselves as an individual, separate to those around us, with our own set of needs and desires.
+Children thrive when they have a positive sense of self.
+At Sage each child is celebrated as the unique, capable and valued individual they are.

 Outcome 2: Connection to world

 Where we are encouraged to view ourselves in the social context, connecting ourselves to, and finding our place in, the world around us.
+At Sage the children are encouraged to recognise that with every right they have, they also have a responsibility to the people, objects and environment surrounding them.

 Outcome 3: Wellbeing

 Where we learn to recognise our needs and desires, finding ways to have them met, either through our own actions or calling on others to assist.
+At Sage we focus on supporting each child's wellbeing through responsive relationships, secure attachments and opportunities to develop positive self-help skills.

 Outcome 4: Active and Involved learner